pokt-network/smt/docs/smt.md

 - [Extension Nodes](#extension-nodes)
 - [Leaf Nodes](#leaf-nodes)
 - [Lazy Nodes](#lazy-nodes)
-  - Prefix of the actual node type is stored in the persisted digest as determined above
+  - Prefix of the actual node type is stored in the persisted preimage as determined above
   - `digest = persistedDigest`